 Colchester Pond

-Park Update: Sections of the Colchester Pond trail are very wet and muddy from the recent rains (December 18, 2023) and a very wet summer.
+Park Update: Sections of the Colchester Pond trail are very wet and muddy from the recent rains and a very wet summer.
 Please be prepared to get your feet wet and remember to stay on the trail and walk through the mud!
+Mud season conditions can happen any time of the year!
 This will help avoid further damage to trails.
-As the temperatures drop, sections can still remain muddy, but will also be icy – bring traction such as yak-tracks or micro-spikes.

 Colchester Pond